la2050/archive/_projects/2014/mobilize-las-youth-eco-friendly-digital-media-bus-equips-kids-to-be-the-creative-workforce-in-la.md

     - Westside
     - 'LA Area Probation Camps '
-  Does your project impact Los Angeles County?: 'No'
+  Does your project impact Los Angeles County?: 'No' How will your project impact the LA2050 “Create” metrics?:
+    - Employment in creative industries
+    - Minority- and women-owned firms
+    - Gini coefficient
+    - >-
+      Measures of cultural and global economic influence (“soft power”) (Dream Metric)
+    - >-
+      Recruiting and retention rates at local higher education institutions (Dream Metric)
+    - >-
+      Percentage of graduates from local higher education institutions that remain in LA County 5 years after graduating (Dream Metric)
+    - >-
+      Unemployment rates (and opportunities) for the formerly incarcerated (Dream Metric)
   impact_metrics: >-
     As the second largest city and school system in the US, LA serves as a microcosm of the challenges faced across the country, its demographic